Find Grad Schools

 15 Yearly Graduations

 Virginia Commonwealth University is the 13th most popular school in the nation for students seeking a doctor's degree in public administration & social service.
 Roughly 29,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $12,850 per year, while in-state graduate students, on average, pay $13,404 per year.
+The average in-state tuition for full-time undergraduates is $12,472 per year, while in-state graduate students, on average, pay $12,618 per year.
 During the most recent year for which we have data, 15 people received their doctor's degree in public administration & social service from VCU.
-Around 29% of these students were from an underrepresented racial-ethnic group, and 57% were women.
-Those who complete their doctor's degree in public administration & social service at Virginia Commonwealth University make a median salary of 82,087.
+About 89% of this group were women, and 22% were students from an underrepresented racial-ethnic group.

 #14